"Hey, stop him! That guy just stole that suit's man!"

 - Babylon 5: Happens to Sheridan, where the thief steals the comlink.

 - Crusade: Happens to Max.
-Dureena recovers it, and tells Max that the pickpocket was clumsy.
+Dureena recovers it, and tells Max that the pickpocket was clumsy, which is the only reason she took it back.

 - An episode of CSI: New York's Cold Opening has Mac catching a pickpocket (who manages to hide his stash before they grab him) just before running into the Victim of the Week.
 They later find a security camera video of said pickpocket bumping into their suspect and realise that he stole a camera with vital evidence on it.